thin-edge/thin-edge.io/docs/src/operate/security/mqtt_tls_configuration.md

 ## Server authentication

-Enabling server authentication causes thin-edge.io MQTT clients to require a valid certificate from a broker when connecting.
+Enabling server authentication causes %%te%% MQTT clients to require a valid certificate from a broker when connecting.
 The broker certificate is valid when it is signed by a CA that the clients trust.